mekanii/ESU/README.md

 <br>For duty cycle levels ranging from 10 to 100, demonstrates similar PWM frequency, indicating consistent performance across these duty cycle settings.
 We can observe that the increment of the duty cycle results in a pulse that exhibits a linear increase in HIGH time, further emphasizing the effectiveness of the PWM modulation in maintaining a predictable response across varying duty cycle levels.

 > [!NOTE]
-> Coag Forced PWM signal utilize a discrete resolution of 500 levels.
+> Forced Coagulation PWM signal utilize a discrete resolution of 500 levels.
 Therefore, all references to **duty cycle** in this context should be understood as discrete levels rather than percentages.

 | Duty Cycle | HIGH Time |
 | ----------:| ---------:|